 This will open the workspace settings page for the workspace you selecting.
 Click "Change billing plan", and afterwards you can then select the free plan in order to fully downgrade your workspace.

-After you've downgraded the workspace, please contact us here or through the in-app help menu to request a refund.
+After you've downgraded the workspace or lowered the billable collaborator count to the desired number, please contact us here or through the in-app help menu to request a refund.

 If you upgraded an Airtable workspace by mistake, you can downgrade by following the instructions above.
 Upon downgrading, you'll be auto-issued a refund of Airtable credits, prorated to your remaining paid commitment.
 This credit refund will go through a month after your most recent invoice.